 BRIGAID’s official kick-off was in May of this year, at a big meeting in Delft of all the partners involved in the project.
 The shape and structure of the research will become clear in the twelve months ahead.
 Jonkman, who heads and coordinates the project, is busy putting together his own team in Delft.
 ‘I have assembled a core team but I’m still looking for scientific staff.
 We need a postdoc student to look at the ecological impact of the innovations, for instance, and another researcher to look at technical effectiveness.’

 Of the faculty of Civil Engineering and Geosciences the departments of Hydraulic Engineering and Water Management are taking part in BRIGAID.
-Other faculties include Technology, Policy & Management, and the Valorisation Centre.
+Other faculties include Technology, Policy & Management, and the Innovation & Impact Centre.

 Delft will also be a testing ground for a number of inventions aimed at limiting damage caused by drought, floods and other extreme weather events.
 At the test and demonstration polder Flood Proof Holland, next to the A13 highway, innovations in the area of temporary flood barriers (like sandbags) will be put through their paces.